 For most of my career I worked as a newspaper reporter and editor, primarily at two family-owned New Hampshire newspapers: the Valley News and the Concord Monitor.
 I spent a stint in between at what is now the Tampa Bay Times.
 I was fortunate — all three were terrific newspapers with high standards and talented staffs.

-But at heart I’ve always been a storyteller.
+At heart I’ve always been a storyteller.
 Along the way I wrote two books, the first — My Brave Boys, a New Hampshire Civil War history — with Mike Pride, the longtime Monitor editor and my good friend.
 The second is Pliney Fiske, a Civil War mystery I wrote in hopes of stretching my creative skills and reaching a different audience.
 More recently I wrote In Union, a history of the Shaker village in Canterbury, the town where I live.